seguinleo/Bloc-notes/README.md

 So I decided to create my own notebook that respects users' privacy and GDPR.

 ## Features
-The user can save and edit notes locally in JSON, change notes color, copy notes and use [Markdown](https://github.com/PouletEnSlip/Bloc-notes/wiki/Markdown) to create titles, lists, links, checkboxes or import images from another website.
+The user can save and edit notes locally in JSON, change notes color, copy notes and use [Markdown](https://github.com/PouletEnSlip/Bloc-notes/wiki/Markdown) to create titles, lists, links, todos or import images from another website.
 The user can also sign in to sync all notes between their devices or browsers and encrypt content with ``AES-256-GCM`` in a database.
 The user can also hide the content of their notes.
 The user's connection is maintained by a secure cookie with a shelf life of 1 week.
 This website is a PWA (Progressive Web App), the user can install it as an application.
 Service Worker has automatic updates.

 ## Design